-A router originates a router-LSA for each area that it belongs to.
-Such an LSA describes the collected states of the router's links to the area.
-The LSA is flooded throughout the particular area, and no further.
 The format of a router-LSA is shown in Appendix A (Section A.4.2).
 The first 20 bytes of the LSA consist of the generic LSA header that was discussed in Section 12.1. router-LSAs have LS type = 1.

-A router also indicates whether it is an area border router, or an AS boundary router, by setting the appropriate bits area.
-Bit E should never be set in a router-LSA for a stub area (stub areas cannot contain AS boundary routers).

-(bit B and bit E, respectively) in its router-LSAs.
-This enables paths to those types of routers to be saved in the routing table, for later processing of summary-LSAs and AS-external-LSAs.
-Bit B should be set whenever the router is actively attached to two or more areas, even if the router is not currently attached to the OSPF backbone
+A router also indicates whether it is an area border router, or an AS boundary router, by setting the appropriate bits (bit B and bit E, respectively) in its router-LSAs.
+This enables paths to those types of routers to be saved in the routing table, for later processing of summary-LSAs and ASexternal-LSAs.
+Bit B should be set whenever the router is actively attached to two or more areas, even if the router is not currently attached to the OSPF backbone area.
+Bit ${\ensuremath{\mathtt E}}$ should never be set in a router-LSA for a stub area (stub areas cannot contain AS boundary routers).